Analog-Devices-MSDK/btm-ci-scripts/actions/ocderase/README.md

 Flag used to indicate that at least one of the boards to erase uses two flash banks which should both be erased.
 Default: `"false"`.

+### suppress_output

+Flag used to indicate that console stdout data should be suppressed.
+Console stderr, error, and exit data will still be printed.
+Default: `"false"`.

 ## Example usage

 ```yaml